ChengYaofeng/franka_handeye_calibration_ros2/README.md

 ```
 Then use the rviz to move the robot 6 or more times to acquire relatively precise transpose result.
 About ~1.5cm deviation, which can be manually correct during using.

+To visualize the camera in case the aruco code out of the image, you can use `rqt` and visualize the `/camera/color/image_raw` topic

 The final results will saved in ~/.ros2/easy_handeye/calibrations/fr3_calibration.calib